 - promoting fair trade as the standard in commercial exchanges

 Swahili is also a Shared Interest fair trade loan facility holder.
-As the world’s only 100% fair trade lender, the Shared Interest cooperative currently lends over 33 million pounds yearly to both producers in developing nations and the buyers who distribute their goods worldwide.
-Shared Interest funds, invested completely by members with UK bank accounts, today facilitate fair trade transactions in 36 nations around the world.
-In 2004 the organization founded the Shared Interest Foundation to provide business training to marginalized producers, furthering the sustainability of cooperative investments.
-The Shared Interest Society received the Queen’s Award for Enterprise in 2008.
+As the world’s only 100% fair trade lender, the Shared Interest cooperative lent over 68 million pounds in 2019 to producers in 55 developing nations around the world.
+Shared Interest funds are invested completely by members with UK bank accounts.

 - confirm that payments are being received and properly allocated to individual artisans